gdsfactory/gdsfactory/README.md

 ![logo](https://i.imgur.com/v4wpHpg.png)

-GDSfactory is a design automation tool for photonics and analog circuits.
+gdsfactory is a python library to design chips (Photonics, Analog, Quantum, MEMs ...)

-You can describe your circuits in code (python or YAML), verify them (DRC, simulation) and analyze them.
+You can describe your circuits in code (python or YAML), verify them (DRC, simulation, extraction) and validate them (to make sure they meet the specifications after fabrication).

-It provides you with an end to end flow for building chips.

 ![workflow](https://i.imgur.com/abvxJJw.png)

-You can:
+It provides you and end to end design flow to:

 - Design (Layout, Simulation, Optimization)
-  - Define parametric cells (PCells) functions in python or YAML.
-Define routes between component ports.
+  - Define Components using parametric cells functions in python or YAML.
   - Test component settings, ports and geometry to avoid unwanted regressions.
   - Capture design intent in a schematic.
 - Verify (DRC, DFM, LVS)